sdiehl/write-you-a-haskell/008_extended_parser.md

 Haskell famously allows the definition of custom infix operators, an extremely useful language feature although this poses a bit of a challenge to parse!
-There are several ways to do this and both depend on two properties of the operators.
+There are two ways to do this and both depend on two properties of the operators.

 * Precedence
 * Associativity

-1. The first is the way that GHC does is to parse all operators as left associative and of the same precedence, and then before desugaring go back and "fix" the parse tree given all the information we collected after finishing parsing.
+1. The first, the way that GHC does it, is to parse all operators as left associative and of the same precedence, and then before desugaring go back and "fix" the parse tree given all the information we collected after finishing parsing.

-2. The second method is a bit of a hack, and involves simply storing the collected operators inside of the Parsec state monad and then simply calling ``buildExpressionParser`` on the current state each time we want to parse and infix operator expression.
+2. The second method is a bit of a hack, and involves simply storing the collected operators inside of the Parsec state monad and then simply calling ``buildExpressionParser`` on the current state each time we want to parse an infix operator expression.

-To do later method we set up the AST objects for our fixity definitions, which associate precedence and associativity annotations with a custom symbol.
+To do the later method we set up the AST objects for our fixity definitions, which associate precedence and associativity annotations with a custom symbol.

 ```haskell